SohaSalem/Mine/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

----

-Feel free to customize any sections or add more details as needed!